Iaziinvestigatr/miniature-waffle/README.md

 # miniature-waffle
-# prompt: give me readme file text for this project

 ## Usage

 1.  **Ensure you have the `Copy of sonar data.csv` file** in the same directory as the script or update the file path in the script.